 Each of the directors of Jefferson has entered into a voting agreement with HomeTrust, pursuant to which each has agreed to vote "FOR" the Jefferson merger proposal.
-For more information regarding the voting agreements, see "The Merger Agreement-Voting Agreements."
+For more information regarding the voting agreements, see "The Merger Agreement-Voting Agreements" on page 75.